mapbox/mapbox-gl-geocoder/API.md

         limit results to specified country or countries.
     -   `options.minLength` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Minimum number of characters to enter before results are shown. (optional, default `2`)
     -   `options.limit` **[Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)** Maximum number of results to show. (optional, default `5`)
+    -   `options.language` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)?** Specify the language to use for response text and query result weighting.
+Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
+More than one value can also be specified, separated by commas.

 **Examples**